Lawsuit against Greene County gets dismissed

-“The county took the position from the beginning that this case was baseless and the court agreed and ultimately disposed of the case before any significant time and costs had to be expended,” county attorney Thomas E. Lacheney, of Deal & Lacheney P.C., said recently.
+“The county took the position from the beginning that this case was baseless and the court agreed and ultimately disposed of the case before any significant time and costs had to be expended,” county attorney Thomas E. Lacheney, of Deal & Lacheney, said recently.

 The parties were in court on June 4 for the hearing.